Are Surveillance Cameras the Future of Nursing Home Care?

 Oklahoma was the third state to pass such a law; now, Illinois Attorney General Lisa Madigan is proposing the same.

-Madigan has referred to surveillance cameras as the next line of defense in protecting older people.
+Madigan has referred to surveillance cameras as the next line of defense in protecting older people from being injured in a nursing home.
 This should give us peace of mind in circumstances when we cant physically go to the nursing home, she said.

 Currently, five states allow cameras to record the actions of the resident and their caretaker.
 Texas, Oklahoma, New Mexico, Maryland and Washington have all passed similar legislation.